prettygoodstudios/Basic-Lisp-Interpreter-Written-In-Julia/README.md

 ## Contributing

-All of the source code is located in `v2.jl`. `main.jl` includes code for a previous prototype version.
+All of the source code is located in `v2.jl`. `v1.jl` includes code for a previous prototype version.
 The learnings from this version were used to create the second current verion.